jbforien/phaseCT/README.md

 sklearn

 ## License
-phaseCT is distributed under the terms of the GNU Public License v2.0 - see the LICENSE.md file for details LLNL-CODE-802730
+phaseCT is distributed under the terms of the GNU Public License v2.0 - see the LICENSE file for details LLNL-CODE-802730